plone/training/mastering_plone/zpt_2.rst

 We changed the display of the listing of news items at http://localhost:8080/Plone/news.
 But how do we know which template to customize?

-If you don't know which template is used by the page you're looking at you can make an educated guess, start a debug session or use :py:mod:`plone.app.debugtoolbar`.
+If you don't know which template is used by the page you're looking at you can make an educated guess, start a debug session or use :mod:`plone.app.debugtoolbar`.

 1. We could check the HTML with Firebug and look for a structure in the content area that looks unique.
 We could also look for the CSS class of the body